The Waves traveled to France and Spain, seeing the sites and played competitive international tennis on the trip.

 Pepperdine def.
 San Diego 4-1 in the opening round at the ITA Kick-Off Weekend.

-Marcelo Ferreira enters his third season as head coach of the Pepperdine men’s tennis team in 2016-17 and fourth season in Malibu overall.
+Marcelo Ferreira enters his fourth season as head coach of the Pepperdine men’s tennis team in 2017-18 and sixth season in Malibu overall.
 Ferreira was the Waves’ associate head coach for one season before being promoted during the summer of 2014.

-In two seasons at the helm of the Waves, Ferreira has amassed a 32-21 overall record and a .602 winning percentage.
-He has led the team to a 15-7 record at home and 10-4 record on neutral soil.
-Ferreira has brought the team to a 2nd place finish in the West Coast Conference tournament for two consecutive seasons and finished ranked as high as #36 in the Oracle/ITA rankings (2015) to end the season.
+In four seasons overall for the Waves, Ferreira has amassed a 58-41 overall record and a .586 winning percentage.
+While at the helm of the team, he has amassed a 45-31 record to produce a .592 winning percentage.
+He has led the team to a 31-15 record at home and 12-8 record on neutral soil.
+Ferreira has brought the team to a 2nd place finish in the West Coast Conference tournament for four consecutive seasons and finished ranked as high as #36 in the Oracle/ITA rankings (2015) to end the season.

-Last season, he led the team to a 14-11 overall record and a #53 ranking in the Oracle/ITA rankings to close out the season.
+In 2016, he led the team to a 14-11 overall record and a #61 ranking in the Oracle/ITA rankings to close out the season.
 He coached two to All-WCC singles selections, including one first team and one second team; and led two doubles partnerships to All-WCC doubles honorable mention status.

 Prior to coming to Malibu, Ferreira spent five seasons at Texas Tech as an assistant coach before being promoted to the role of associate head coach during the 2012-13 season.